dev-xiligroup/twentysixteen-xili/README.md

 ## First release for tests
 1. with 2016 version 01 shipped here https://wordpress.org/themes/twentysixteen/
 1. includes example of added text as copyright in footer (see customizer) (needs functions and files in /js and /inc )
+1. latest version (in test) of xili-language is here https://github.com/dev-xiligroup/xili-language-plugin

 2015-09-01